 Although he didn't mention the PS5 by name, Sony CEO Kenichiro Yoshida told the Financial Times in early October 2018 that the company is working on a replacement for PlayStation 4: "At this point, what I can say is it’s necessary to have a next-generation hardware," he said.

 There is nothing official on release date and we doubt we'll hear anything concrete in the near future.
-Some early reports did suggest that it could be announced as early as next year, 2019, it is more likely to make an appearance within the following two.
+Some early reports did suggest that it could be announced as early as 2019 but the console is more likely to make an appearance within the following two.

 Renowned industry analyst, Michael Pachter, games and electronics specialist for Wedbush Securities and host of YouTube series Pachter Factor, told The 1099 podcast that he believes the PlayStation 5 could launch in 2020.

 "If I had to bet, I'd say 2020," he said.

 "Sony's making so much money on PS4 that they'll continue to make it as long as they can milk it.
 I think the natural extension of that is that the PS4 Pro becomes the natural default PS4.